WICKS TO FIT THE HEATERS LISTED

 14''' Kosmos Chimney, 2.031" base diameter, 10 3/4" tall -

 $41.95.
 Borosilicate glass, made in the USA from a mold made from

 an original German Sans Rival chimney found in Norway.
-OUT
+Back

 Out-of-US_Postage: Because of the strong box and packing material needed for overseas shipping (beyond